 Complacency is the killer of creativity.
-Great leaders utilize their team’s strengths and capabilities.
+Successful entrepreneurs utilize their team’s strengths and capabilities.
 They know that the key to success is to let their team members flourish.

 When you see talent, chase after it.
 Use it and mold it into something great.
 Create an environment where everyone can speak their mind.